sdv-dev/RDT/README.md

 ## Overview

-**RDT** is a Python library used to transform data for data science libraries and preserve the transformations in order to reverse them as needed.
+**RDT** is a Python library used to transform data for data science libraries and preserve the transformations in order to revert them as needed.

 # Install